 1. Label tube with patient's name, date of birth (DOB) and date of collection (DOC) (label not included).
 Unlabeled blood samples will not be processed by our laboratory.
 An unsatisfactory report with unlabeled specimen code 016, will be issued and no testing will be performed in such specimen.
 A full report with results will be generated only upon receipt of a properly labeled specimen.

 2. Perform a finger or heel stick using good laboratory techniques following the instructions of the lancing device manufacturer (included).

-3. Wipe off the first drop of blood and then touch the capillary tip of the Microvette tube to the droplet of blood as it appears at the incision.
-Excessive pressure or squeezing on the puncture area must be avoided to prevent premature coagulation in the capillary.
+3. Wipe off the first drop of blood and then touch the capillary tip of the Microvette Tube to the droplet of blood as it appears at the incision.
+Excessive pressure or squeezing on puncture area must be avoided to prevent premature coagulation in the capillary.

-4. After the blood has been collected, remove the capillary unit and properly discard it, and close the sample container with the attached stopper.
+4. After the blood has been collected, the capillary unit is removed and properly discarded and the sample container is closed with the attached stopper.

-6. Fill out the laboratory sample request form completely and legibly and include the address where the results should be mailed.
-Fold the laboratory request form and place it in the unsealed pocket of the biohazard bag.
+6. Fill out the laboratory sample request form completely and legibly, obtain signatures and include the address where the results should be mailed.
+Fold laboratory request form and place it in unsealed pocket of the biohazard bag.

-7. Place the sealed Microvette tube in the Ziploc pocket of the biohazard bag and place it in the Styrofoam mailing box.
+7. Place the properly capped microvette tube in the zip lock biohazard bag, seal it and place it in the styrofoam mailing box.

 Request Forms: Adult and Children

 Please note that you can download all forms using the links in the navigation menu above.
 (Forms in English and Spanish are available.)